 The tradition of celebrating the Fourth of July with fireworks began with the celebration of the very first Independence Day in 1777.
 Today, fireworks light up the night skies from coast to coast as Americans commemorate their independence.
-Firework displays can range from backyard celebrations with family to city-sponsored spectacles viewed by thousands.
 Though these patriotic displays inspire awe in children and adults alike, thousands of people are injured every year while using fireworks.

 Despite the dangers of fireworks, few people understand the associated risks, which include devastating burns, other injuries, fires, and even death.
 Both federal and state governments have enacted tougher legislation designed to restrict firework use.
 As a reminder, all fireworks, even state approved "safe and sane" fireworks are ILLEGAL in Santa Clara County.
 These measures have decreased the number of injuries and fatalities, but the numbers of injuries and deaths from fireworks annually are still much too high.